 Being from the west coast, we don’t have a ton of cute, really old towns with beautiful storefronts and town squares.
-Doing a North Georgia road trip will take care of that for you, as it’s chalked full of cute towns, many dating to the early 1800s.
+Doing a North Georgia road trip will take care of that for you, as it’s chalked full of cute towns very near Atlanta, many dating to the early 1800s.
 We’ve found that a lot of our friends have family in North Georgia and when they visit they’re not sure just where to go for day trips and such, which is why we’re sharing our favorite small towns.
 These are great destinations for North Georgia day trips.

 What you'll find...

-Visiting Cartersville, Georgia
+Cute Neighborhoods of Cartersville, Georgia

 Cartersville is our first small town of mention because it’s just what you’d expect to see in Georgia: cute brick storefronts, mellow community vibe, and incredibly well preserved historic homes.
 The neighborhoods directly around downtown, Main Street to be precise (I know, actual Main St) are easy to stroll through and if you’re lucky enough to visit at the right time, you can even participate in different events, from markets to craft fairs..